dd9jn/rfc4880bis/crypto-refresh.md

   Most OpenPGP implementations make their "key signatures" as 0x10 certifications.
   Some implementations can issue 0x11-0x13 certifications, but few differentiate between the types.

-0x18: Subkey Binding Signature
+0x18: Subkey Binding Signature.
 : This signature is a statement by the top-level signing key that indicates that it owns the subkey.
   This signature is calculated directly on the primary key and subkey, and not on any User ID or other packets.
   A signature that binds a signing subkey MUST have an Embedded Signature subpacket in this binding signature that contains a 0x19 signature made by the signing subkey on the primary key and subkey.

-0x19: Primary Key Binding Signature
+0x19: Primary Key Binding Signature.
 : This signature is a statement by a signing subkey, indicating that it is owned by the primary key and subkey.
   This signature is calculated the same way as a 0x18 signature: directly on the primary key and subkey, and not on any User ID or other packets.

-0x1F: Signature directly on a key
+0x1F: Signature directly on a key.
 : This signature is calculated directly on a key.
   It binds the information in the Signature subpackets to the key, and is appropriate to be used for subpackets that provide information about the key, such as the Revocation Key subpacket.
   It is also appropriate for statements that non-self certifiers want to make about the key itself, rather than the binding between a key and a name.

-0x20: Key revocation signature
+0x20: Key revocation signature.
 : The signature is calculated directly on the key being revoked.
   A revoked key is not to be used.
   Only revocation signatures by the key being revoked, or by an authorized revocation key, should be considered valid revocation signatures.

-0x28: Subkey revocation signature
+0x28: Subkey revocation signature.
 : The signature is calculated directly on the subkey being revoked.
   A revoked subkey is not to be used.
   Only revocation signatures by the top-level signature key that is bound to this subkey, or by an authorized revocation key, should be considered valid revocation signatures.

-0x30: Certification revocation signature
+0x30: Certification revocation signature.
 : This signature revokes an earlier User ID certification signature (signature class 0x10 through 0x13) or direct-key signature (0x1F).
   It should be issued by the same key that issued the revoked signature or an authorized revocation key.
   The signature is computed over the same data as the certificate that it revokes, and should have a later creation date than that certificate.